 New York was first, then Massachusetts.
-Colorado came next followed by Florida, the U.S. Virgin Islands, Michigan and Maine.
+Colorado came next followed by Florida, the U.S. Virgin Islands, Michigan, Maine, New Jersey and California.
 Each governor made the decision to join the AARP Network of Age-Friendly States and Communities.

-In January 2018, Gov. Charlie Baker announced that the Commonwealth would join the network, building on the Governor’s Council to Address Aging in Massachusetts.
-Building on its collaborative history with the Massachusetts Department of Elder Affairs, the Tufts Health Plan Foundation is a major partner in the initiative.
-As part of its work, collectively known as the Massachusetts Healthy Aging Collaborative, the state committed to building upon local best practices for community engagement and expanding its “Community Compact” initiative to include cities and towns that implement at least one age- or dementia-friendly best practice at the local level.
+Continuing its collaborative history with the Massachusetts Department of Elder Affairs, the Tufts Health Plan Foundation is a major partner in the initiative.
+As part of its work, collectively known as the Massachusetts Healthy Aging Collaborative, the state committed to developing local best practices for community engagement and expanding its “Community Compact” initiative to include cities and towns that implement at least one age- or dementia-friendly best practice at the local level.

 - Massachusetts Signs On as a Member

 - ReiMAgine Aging: Planning Together to Create an Age-Friendly Future for Massachusetts